-End Do not encrypt the files containing keys to be used for encryption and the folders that include such files.
-Encrypting the files in the folders containing basic user keys and others, using the Encrypting File System (EFS) will disable you to launch your TPM software and decrypt the encrypted data in the following cases: The TPM software has been installed.
-The platform has been initialized.
-The EFS function has been enabled in user initialization process. h the default settings, the files in the folders below cannot be encrypted because they have system attributes. not change the system attributes of the files in the folders below. !
+- Do not encrypt the files containing keys to be used for encryption and the folders that include such files.
+Encrypting the files in the folders containing basic user keys and others, using the Encrypting File System (EFS) will disable you to launch your TPM software and decrypt the encrypted data in the following cases: - The TPM software has been installed. - □ The platform has been initialized. - □ The EFS function has been enabled in user initialization process.

+With the default settings, the files in the folders below cannot be encrypted because they have system attributes.
+Do not change the system attributes of the files in the folders below.

 The following folders are invisible by default.

-Folders containing basic user keys and others C:\ <username>\All Users\Infineon\TPM Software 2.0\BackupData C:\<username>\All Users\Infineon\TPM Software 2.0\PlatformKeyData C:\<username>\All Users\Infineon\TPM Software 2.0\RestoreData (C:\<username>\All Users is a shortcut to C:\ProgramData.)
-C:\<username>\<account>\AppData\Boaming\Infineon\TPM Software 2.0\UserKeyData</account></username></username></username></username></username> car So not encrypt any one of the following archive, backup, or token files.
-There will be no way to restore them if you relessly encrypt them. ny assumes no liability for any troubles and damages arising out of your careless encryption of the following files and ders including them.
-Automatic backup file Default file name: SPSystemBackup.xml Default path: None (Clicking Browse displays the <userfolder>\Documents\Security Platform</userfolder> window.)
-Storage folder for automatic backup data Default folder name: SPSystemBackup The folder is created as the subfolder for the SPSystemBackup.xml file.
-Token file for restoring the TPM configuration Default file name: SPEmRecToken.xml Default path: Removable media (FD, USB memory, etc.) Key and certificate backup file Default file name: SpBackupArchive.xml Default path: None (Clicking Browse displays the <userfolder>\Documents\Security Platform</userfolder> window.)
-PSD backup file Default file name: SpPSDBackup.fsb Default path: None (Clicking Browse displays the <userfolder>\Documents\Security Platform</userfolder> window.)
+□ Folders containing basic user keys and others

+C:\<username>\All Users\Infineon\TPM Software 2.0\BackupData

+C:\<username>\All Users\Infineon\TPM Software 2.0\PlatformKeyData

+C:\<username>\All Users\Infineon\TPM Software 2.0\RestoreData

+(C:\<username>\All Users is a shortcut to C:\ProgramData.)

+C:\<username>\<account>\AppData\Roaming\Infineon\TPM Software 2.0\UserKeyData folders including them.
-Do not encrypt any one of the following password reset token or secret files.
-There will be no way to reset the password

-if you carelessly encrypt them.
+Do not encrypt any one of the following archive, backup, or token files.
+There will be no way to restore them if you carelessly encrypt them.
 Sony assumes no liability for any troubles and damages arising out of your careless encryption of the following files and

-folders including them.

-□ Password reset token file

-Default file name: SPPwdResetToken.xml

-Default path: Removable media (FD, USB memory, etc.)